tompaz3/swapi-reports/README.md

 ```

 ### web-app
-This module is used for WAR application packaging.
+This module is used for WAR application packaging - creates executable WAR.
 It only imports the **app** module and creates base application entry point,
 which is Spring Boot Application.

-Embedded Tomcat is excluded in this module, so the application was prepared to run
-in servlet environment.

 To build web-app, use `build-war` Maven profile.

-### standalone-app
-This module is used for JAR application packaging.
-It only imports the **app** module and creates base application entry point,
-which is Spring Boot Application.

-Application runs by default on Embedded Tomcat with default Tomcat's parameters.

-To build standalone-app, use `build-jar` Maven profile.

 [1]: https://swapi.co